sighupio/furyctl/README.md

 - `aws` **(enterprise)**: It creates a VPC with all the requirements to deploy a Kubernetes Cluster.
 It also includes a VPN instance easily manageable by using `furyagent`.
+- `gcp` **(enterprise)**: It creates a Network with all the requirements to deploy a Kubernetes Cluster.
+It also includes a VPN instance easily manageable by using `furyagent`.

 ##### Clusters